-The X3C17A1-03WS is a low profile, high performance 3dB hybrid coupler in an easy to use, manufacturing friendly surface mount package.
-It is designed for applications covering wireless systems like LTE, GSM, CDMA, DCS, PCS, UMTS, WIMAX and WiFi.
-The X3C17A1-03WS is designed particularly for broadband transmit and receive systems, like indoor distribution, lower power basestations and repeaters, where wide bandwidth, low insertion loss and high isolation is required.
-It can be used in applications with up to 50 watts of average power.
+The X3C21P1-05S is a low profile, high performance 5dB directional coupler in a new easy to use, manufacturing friendly surface mount package.
+It is designed for WCDMA and LTE applications.
+The X3C21P1-05S is designed particularly for non-binary split and combine in high power amplifiers, e.g. used along with a 3dB to get a 3-way, plus other signal distribution applications where low insertion loss is required.
+It can be used in high power applications up to 60 Watts.

-Parts have been subjected to rigorous qualification testing and they are manufactured using materials with coefficients of thermal expansion (CTE) compatible with common substrates such as FR4 types, RF-35, RO4350 and polyimide.
-Parts are produced with a 6 of 6 RoHS compliant tin immersion finish.
+Parts have been subjected to rigorous qualification testing and they are manufactured using materials with coefficients of thermal expansion (CTE) compatible with common substrates such as FR4, G-10, RF-35, RO4003 and polyimide.
+Produced with 6 of 6 RoHS compliant tin immersion finish

-Electrical Specifications
+Electrical Specifications \\